-Sao Tome and Principe are two volcanic islands and some smaller islets some 150 miles off the coast of Gabon and are believed to have first been discovered by Portuguese explorers around 1470.
-Sao Tome was named after St Thomas as the explorer found the island on his celebration day, and Principe was named after the Prince of Portugal to whom duties on the sugar crop of the island was paid.
-(Although one country, the island of Principe, with a population of just over 8,420, is autonomous within the arrangement since 1995 and is best known for the site where Einstein's Theory of Relativity was finally proved during the total solar eclipse of 29th May, 1919.)
+The Democratic Republic of Sao Tome and Principe comprises two volcanic islands and some smaller islets some 150 miles off the coast of Gabon that are believed to have first been discovered by Portuguese explorers around 1470.
+Sao Tome was named after St Thomas as the explorer found the island on his celebration day, and Principe was named after the Prince of Portugal to whom duties on the sugar crop of the island were paid.
+Today the island of Principe, with a population of just over 8,420, is autonomous within the arrangement since 1995 and is best known for the site where Einstein's Theory of Relativity was finally proved during the total solar eclipse of 29th May, 1919.)

 By the mid-seventeenth century the islands were mainly used for the trading of slaves and on 12th July 1975 they finally gained their independence from Portugal however little changed until the country's first ever free elections were held in 1991.
-As with so many other emerging African nations, democracy was a difficult concept to bed in and there were three coup attempts in 1995, 2003 and 2009 respectively.
-With its over population of 223,831 (2021), further tensions are expected following the recent oil discoveries in the Gulf of Guinea and how best to exploit the opportunities those discoveries provide with many concerned that what should be an island paradise will become a breeding ground for exploitative oil companies who will wreak environment disaster as they have done in the Niger Delta.
+As with so many other emerging African nations, democracy was a difficult concept to bed in and there were three coup attempts in 1995, 2003 and 2009 respectively however, today, Sao Tome and Principe is considered one of Africa's most stable and democratic countries.
+With its over population of 223,831 (2021), tenions are expected following the recent oil discoveries in the Gulf of Guinea and how best to exploit the opportunities those discoveries provide with many concerned that what should be an island paradise will become a breeding ground for exploitative oil companies who will wreak environment disaster as they have done in the Niger Delta.

 Details of current volunteer work